In the beginning his change was unnoticeable.

 Well, almost anyway.

 Life and death situations have a way of changing people's life, forging some bonds, and changing others in ways that could not be disregarded.
 When the four returned to Earth after the world regained most of its former stability they were inseparable.
 Keigo, Mizuiro, and Tatsuki were welcomed into their group, but their relationship with them simply wasn't the same as their relationship with each other.
-It could not be helped.
+It couldn't be helped.
 They were not part of their adventure.

 Rukia, of course, was considered part of their group, but she was more or less a part time affiliate, an honorary member that appears periodically.
 The December War united as many lives as it took.
 Many previously filled positions became vacant and with the bankai she gained in the war (in addition to Bayakuya's blessing) she became the vice-captain of the thirteenth division.
 Her work and responsibilities kept her away from Earth most of the time but whenever she could spare a moment she would visit them.

 Time flew.
 With their high school life over, the first ones to move out of the country were Orihime and Ishida.
 By pure coincidence (or maybe not so much) they received scholarships to Harvard.
-By then teasing Ichigo and Rukia had long gotten old, and Keigo had since turned his attention to Orihime and Ishida.
+By then teasing Ichigo and Rukia had long gotten old, and Keigo had turned his attention to Orihime and Ishida.

 Ishida's reaction to the teasing was to blush and look away.
 Orihime's reaction was genuine obliviousness.